Monash End-to-End Rural Cohort

-- A couple of weeks after the closing date, the faculty admissions team will email all applicants inviting them to express a preference for the End-to-End Rural Cohort.
+- A couple of weeks after the closing date, the Faculty's admissions team will email all applicants inviting them to express a preference for the End-to-End Rural Cohort.
 This is your chance to say you'd like to take part.
 Please ensure that you provide your preference by 31 August 2023.

 Dean’s Rural List

 If you grew up in a regional area, you could be eligible for the Dean’s Rural List, which can help boost your chances of getting an interview for entry into medicine.
-The same follow-up email will give you details about applying for the Dean's Rural List if you meet those criteria.
+The same follow-up email will give you details about applying for the Dean's Rural List if you meet this criteria.

 Learn more about the Dean’s Rural List

-Check the key dates on the MD website for more information about the process.
+Check the key dates on the MD website for more information about this process.

 Ready to embark on a journey to become a rural doctor?